 The interface needs as additional input the file QM/COLUMBUS.resources and a template directory containing all input files needed for the COLUMBUS calculations.
 Initial MOs can be given in the file QM/mocoef_mc.init.
 For multiple jobs, initial MOs can be given as QM/mocoef_mc.init.<job>.
-For runs with rasscf, initial MOs have to be given as molcas.RasOrb.init.<job>.
+For runs with rasscf, initial MOs have to be given as molcas.RasOrb.init or molcas.RasOrb.init.<job>.